tareq1988/wp-recaptcha-integration/README.md

 Features
 --------
 - Secures login, signup and comments with a recaptcha.
+- Supports old as well as new reCaptcha.
 - [Ninja Forms](http://ninjaforms.com/) integration
 - [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) integration
-- Tested with up to WP 4.1-alpha, Ninja Forms 2.8.7, Contact Form 7 4.0.1
+- Tested with up to WP 4.2-alpha, Ninja Forms 2.8.7, Contact Form 7 4.0.1

 Limitations
 -----------
-- You can't have more than one reCaptcha on a page.
+- Currently you can't have more than one reCaptcha on a page.
   This may affect you for example when you have a contact page with a comment form.
-This is a limitation of reCaptcha itself.
+  With old style recaptcha reCaptcha this cant be fixed.
+For the new Style reCaptchas this is due to be implemented in the near future.

 - On a Contact Form 7 when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
 This is due to CF7 Shortcode architecture, and can't be fixed.